bmlindor/ttv_ss/AAREADME.md

 2b).
 Fit for Moon deltaphi. [ x ]
 3).
 Create slurm file to run multiple grids on hyak.mox [ x ] -->
 4).
 Show models are correct: derived Earth and Venus parameters.
 4b).
-Make plots of histograms of parameter results from MCMC with correct values. [ ] 4c).
+Make plots of histograms of parameter results from MCMC with correct values. [ x ] 4c).
 Make plots of orbits with 1-sigma uncertainties overplotted with the correct orbits. [  ] 4d).
-Make plots of logL for Jupiter period and Moon deltaphi with correct values at peak. [ ] 4e).
+Make plots of logL for Jupiter period and Moon deltaphi with correct values at peak. [ x ] 4e).
 Make plots of posterior results of model fit to simulated times. [ x ] 5a).
 See how many observations would be needed (minimum number of years required). [ ] 5b).
 See what the necessary precision would be (vary noise added to simulations). [ ]